iexcloud/docs/source/migrating-and-importing-data/scheduling-data-ingestion.md

 Ingestions run per the interval specified in your schedule.
 The **Last Run** and **Next Run** values show the timestamp of the last data ingestion and the time remaining until the next data ingestion.
 The **Last 30 Days** column notes the dataset rows added and error count.

+For a schedule that uses an AWS S3 source, Apperate ingests **all** files that match the file pattern and have a last modified timestamp (per the bucket) that's newer than the previously uploaded file.

 ## Pausing Your Schedule

 You can pause your schedule whenever you like.
 This disables further ingestions.